-Description Fraud Error Judgement Planned response 2 Net defined benefit liability valuation The financial statements contain material pension entries in respect of retirement benefits.
+Description Fraud Error Judgement Planned response 2 Net defined benefit liability valuation £1.562m (£10,545m 2021/22) The financial statements contain material pension entries in respect of retirement benefits.
 The calculation of these pension figures, both assets and liabilities, can be subject to significant volatility and includes estimates based upon a complex interaction of actuarial assumptions.
 This results in an increased risk of material misstatement.
+The TfN accounts contain material liabilities relating to the local government pension scheme administered by the Greater Manchester Pension Fund (GMPF), which had its last triennial valuation completed as at 31 March 2022.
 0 • • We will discuss with key contacts any significant changes to the pension estimates.
 In addition to our standard programme of work in this area, we will evaluate the management controls you have in place to assess the reasonableness of the figures provided by the Actuary and consider the reasonableness of the Actuary's output, referring to an expert's report on all actuaries nationally.
 We will review the appropriateness of the key assumptions included within the valuations, compare them to expected ranges and review the methodology applied in the valuation.
 We will consider the adequacy of disclosures in the financial statements.
-We will also seek assurance from the auditor of the Greater Manchester Pension Fund.
+We will carry out a range of substantive procedures on relevant information and cash flows used by the actuary as part of the annual IAS 19 valuation.
+We will also seek assurance from the auditor of the Greater Manchester Pension Fund including additional assurance in respect of the triennial valuation.

-Engagement and responsibilities summary Your audit engagement team nd Our commitment to independence nt to Materiality and ce misstatements
+Your audit engagement team a

-Fees for audit and other services
+ent to Materiality and ce misstatements

-Section 05: Value for money
+Section 05: Value for money arrangements

-5. Value for money
+5. Value for money arrangements